This section describes key concepts associated with Dremio datasets.

 Physical datasets (PDS) are represented by the icon in the Dremio UI.
 They are stored within the data sources .
 Physical datasets cannot be modified by Dremio.

 Virtual datasets (VDS) are represented by the icon in the Dremio UI.
 They are derived from physical datasets or other virtual datasets.
 Virtual datasets are defined by the steps necessary for their creation, including transformations, filters, joins, and other modifications.
 Because virtual datasets do not make a copy of the data, they use very little space, and they always reflect the current state of the physical datasets they are derrived from.

 Suppose we have a collection on a MongoDB source called sales.
-Inside Dremio, this collection will be represented as a physical dataset under 'sales.'
+Inside Dremio, this collection is represented as a physical dataset under 'sales.'
 We can open this dataset within Dremio, and then save it as a virtual dataset called 'salesRaw.'
 Later on we can derive another virtual dataset called 'salesNY' from 'salesRaw' by excluding all data that doesn't originate from the state of New York. 'salesRaw' and 'salesNY' can each be queried and will return different results, but they are both based on the same underlying physical dataset.

 Spaces are where virtual datasets are saved.
 Spaces provide a way to group datasets by a common theme such as a project, department, or geographic region.
 Each user also has a default Home Space.